Formstone/Formstone/docs/analytics.md

 ### Scroll Depth

 Track scroll depth by enabling the `scrollDepth` option at initialization.
-Change the target scroll increments by modifying the `scrollStop` option:
+Change the target scroll increments by modifying the `scrollStops` option:

 ```javascript
 $.analytics({